remixed123/startproject_cc3200_ti-rtos/README.md

 This example project provides a starting point for using the "full" TI-RTOS implementation with the CC3200 LaunchPad.
-This is different to the TI-RTOS implementation in the CC3200 SDK, in that it not only includes SYS/BIOS components on TI-RTOS, but also utilises the peripheral and wifi drivers that are supplied with TI-RTOS.
+This is different to the TI-RTOS implementation in the CC3200 SDK, in that it not only includes SYS/BIOS components on TI-RTOS, but also utilises the peripheral drivers that are supplied with TI-RTOS.

 This has the advantage of making the project more self contained and easy to